Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

-As each 0-handle has at most four islands, there are at most $2|\mathcal{H}|$ 1-handles.
+As each 0-handle has at most four islands, there are at most $\frac{4}{2}\norm{\mathcal{H}}$ 1-handles.
 Fix one of these islands, $I$.
 By Lemma~\ref{lemma:combinatorialconstraintssubtetrahedral} it intersects at most three bridges -- let $v$ be this number -- and at most $6-2v$ sutures.
-As each part of the forbidden region that intersects $I$ is bounded on each side by sutures or sides of bridges, of which we have a total of at most six, $I$ has at most three components of intersection with the forbidden region.
-We thus have divided the boundary of $I$ into at most 9 possible segments for elementary discs to enter and leave by (corresponding to intersections with bridges and lakes, but not the forbidden region), where an arc of intersection of an elementary disc with $I$ is determined by its entry and exit segments.
-There are thus at most $8\cdot 9 = 72$ arc types in $I$ from elementary discs.
-Thus each 1-handle gives at most 72 equations, of the same form as in the parallelity piece case: setting some sums of elementary disc types to be equal, which will be a row of $A$ of $\ell^2$ norm at most $d_H$.
+Only considering the bridges gives $v$ components of intersection of $I$ with lakes.
+Adding in the sutures contributes at most $3-v$ more, as a part of the forbidden region only increases the number of components of intersection with lakes if it is bordered by sutures on both sides (see Figure~\ref{fig:suturesaddinpairs} for an illustration).
+We thus have divided the boundary of $I$ into at most 6 possible segments for elementary discs to enter and leave by (corresponding to intersections with bridges and lakes, but not the forbidden region), where an arc of intersection of an elementary disc with $I$ is determined by its entry and exit segments.
+There are thus at most $6\cdot 5 = 30$ arc types in $I$ that may be in the boundary of an elementary disc.
+Thus each 1-handle gives at most 30 equations, of the same form as in the parallelity piece case: setting some sums of elementary disc types to be equal, which will be an equation with $\ell^2$ norm at most $d_H$.